TobikoData/sqlmesh/docs/concepts/tests.md

 * The unique name of a test
 * The name of the model targeted by this test
 * [Optional] The test's description
-* [Optional] A datetime value that will be used to "freeze" time in the context of this test
 * Test inputs, which are defined per upstream model or external table referenced by the target model.
 Each test input consists of the following:
     * The name of an upstream model or external table
     * The list of rows defined as a mapping from a column name to a value associated with it